 Out of curiosity, what does Solaris 11 Express do?
 From the OI FAQ: "OpenIndiana aims to be binary and package compatible with the upcoming Solaris 11 and Solaris 11 Express, and most of the operating system is built from source code that Oracle continues to make available."
 Does this count as binary compatibility?
 Does this count as compatibility?

-Updated by Juho Juopperi over 7 years ago
+Updated by Juho Juopperi about 8 years ago

 Sorry about beating the dead horse, but this bug keeps biting the new users trying to use e.g. ACL.
 It is also generally unintuitive not to be able to use operating system's documented built in functionality because of external tools with overlapping names prepended to default PATH.

 Could you elaborate on the philosophy point?
 Where is this documented?